GENERAL INFORMATION FOR STETTEN FELLOWS

 - Travel (government sponsored):

 - Permission for travel must be in writing from the Director of the Office of NIH History.
-Go to the NIH Travel site and compile an itinerary and cost summary to submit to the Director.
+Compile an itinerary and cost summary to submit to the Director.

 - Sponsored Travel (outside institution paying): To prevent conflicts of interest, NIH has a complex procedure for authorizing outside payment of travel expenses.
 Consult with your Administrative Assistant for help.